SkyWars/SkyWars/docs/skywars/configuring-skywars.md

 skywars-arena-gamerules:
   doDaylightCycle: 'false'

+# Whether or not players should be immediately respawned after dying.
+If true, the death/respawn
+# screen is skipped and players are teleported immediately after dying.
+If false, players will
+# have the respawn screen shown as normal.
+When false, players will still be force respawned when
+# the game ends if they haven't clicked the respawn button by then.
+skip-respawn-screen: true

 # Locale to use for all player messages.
 Currently available locales:
 # cz, de, dk, en, es, fr, nl, pl, pt and ru.
 # Note that some translations are incomplete.
 You can also modify